 Wood and carpet flooring both have their pros and cons, and which you choose is a matter of personal taste.
 Carpet is the cheaper option in the short term, but is harder to clean than wood and must be changed every few years (sooner, if you have children and pets).
 Wood flooring is initially expensive, but it’s easy to clean and has a long lifespan.
 There are lots of flooring options and materials, so be sure to do your research and ask your contractor what will work best with your budget and vision.

-Need to find a pro for your Bedroom Remodel?Find Pros
+Ready to start your Bedroom Remodel?Find Pros

 Determine Your Budget